 Similar to food delivery, grocery delivery sales are also at record highs.
 The convenience of having your groceries delivered directly to your door has captivated Americans looking to save time.

-You can expect to earn around $13 to $18 per hour.
-Just like food delivery, much of your time will be spent in the car driving.
+You can expect to earn around $13 to $18 per hour and just like food delivery, much of your time will be spent in the car driving by yourself.

 While there are some aspects of furniture flipping that will require social interaction, the majority of it can be completed alone making it a perfect side hustle for any introvert.

 To get started flipping furniture, you’ll need to find old, distressed pieces of furniture you can purchase for cheap.
 If you can find these online, that will help to limit social interactions.
 If not, browse local thrift stores or use local classifieds like Facebook Marketplace, Craigslist, or garage sales.